3bdelrhman/GAN/README.md

 This code for simulate the GAN network(generative adversarial networks) in wolfram language using mnist data

-**the code its not clear in github you need to activate it a wolfram environment (Download it)
+**the code its not clear in github you need to activate it in a wolfram environment or download it